threed-factory-store/WarbleCustomWordList/README.md

 Enjoy!

+PS:
-PS:  I included a snapshot of the Warble source code so you'd be sure to have a dictionary.txt file to work with.
+* I included a snapshot of the Warble source code so you'd be sure to have a dictionary.txt file to work with.
 If you want, you can go to https://github.com/avojak/warble, get the latest code, and replace what's here.
+* The HermitDave_Source.html file will take you to Hermit Dave's web site.
+I started with his 50,000 list then trimmed it down to 40,000 to get rid of more obscure words.
+There are still a bunch here, but you can edit WordsToIgnore.txt to get rid of ones you don't want to see (again).